Sometimes a Great Notion: Reception

-In The Electric Kool-Aid Acid Test, Tom Wolfe, who had traveled with Kesey and his companions on the bus Furthur, noted that initial reviews of the book varied widely.
+In The Electric Kool-Aid Acid Test, Tom Wolfe noted that initial reviews of the book varied widely.
 Commenting in the Saturday Review in a 1964 piece entitled "Beatnik in Lumberjack Country", critic Granville Hicks wrote: "In his first novel, One Flew Over the Cuckoo's Nest, Ken Kesey demonstrated that he was a forceful, inventive and ambitious writer.
 All of these qualities are exhibited, in even higher degree, in Sometimes a Great Notion.
 Here he has told a fascinating story in a fascinating way."
 Also in the Saturday Review, John Barkham wrote: "A novelist of unusual talent and imagination ... a huge, turbulent tale ..."
-In Wolfe's old paper, the New York Herald Tribune, Maurice Dolbier wrote: "In the fiction wilderness, this is a towering redwood."
+Maurice Dolbier, in the New York Herald Tribune, wrote: "In the fiction wilderness, this is a towering redwood."
 In his introduction to the Penguin edition, Charles Bowden called it "one of the few essential books written by an American in the last half century."

 In 1997, a panel of writers from the Pacific Northwest voted it number one in a list of "12 Essential Northwest Works".
 One critic described it as "...what may well be the quintessential Northwest novel".
 Wolfe and others compared it to William Faulkner's Absalom, Absalom! in both form and content.
 Wolfe also noted, however, that Time characterized it as "a big novel—but that it was overwritten and had failed."